 Summer brims with activity just like any other season, but it’s important to have a few lazy days where you do practically nothing–except submerge yourself in a good book.
 I love to fall into these “reading hazes,” especially when I’m on vacation…baking by the pool, stretched out on the sand, or back in the afternoon air conditioning of the hotel.

-There are all kinds of good books to read in the summer, but a few summer page-turners are a must.
-Novels that take place in the summer have a time capsule feeling, since summer itself is usually such a distinct chapter, both in fiction and in outside life.
+There are all kinds of good books to read in the summer, but adding a few summer page-turners to your TBR are a must.
+Novels that take place in the summer have a time capsule feeling, since summer itself is usually such a distinct chapter, both in fiction and in real life.
 In summer thrillers, the tension builds with the heat.
 Everything you read in the novel takes on a shimmering, mirage-like quality, sometimes punctuated by blistering detail, other times lulling you to a false sense of security.

-Below, I’ve put together a list of 5 summer page-turners that will give you just such a feeling.
+Below, I’ve put together a list of five summer page-turner novels that will give you just such a feeling.
 Be warned: these reads aren’t light and bouncy.
 After finishing one, you may very well need to cleanse your palate with a glass of cold lemonade and a more gentle, endearing summer read, like an Elizabeth Enright novel.

 You should also know that they all end rather abruptly, and you may be a bit annoyed with their lack of resolution.
 But these novels are classy, well told, and worth a read.